 - Excellent knowledge of computers and transcription software.
 Training is sometimes provided by the employer.

-- For medical, legal and technical transcriptions, you’ll require a specialized certificate from appropriate organizations.
-There’re several specialized institutions in USA where you can get a medical transcriptionist certification.
+- For medical, legal, and technical transcriptions, you’ll require a specialized certificate from appropriate organizations.
+There’re several specialized institutions in the USA where you can get a medical transcriptionist certification.
 As a rule, you’ll require the Certified Medical Transcriptionist certification to work as a medical transcriptionist.